BJyotsna16/Music-Store-Data-Analysis/README.md

-# Music-Store-Data-Analysis

-## Project: Music Store Data Analysis
+# Music Store Data Analysis

 ## Objective:
 Conducted a comprehensive data analysis of a Music Store's sales and customer data using SQL, Excel, and PowerPoint.
 The goal was to uncover actionable insights to support business decision-making and strategic planning.